Find Trade Colleges

 $18,507 Avg Student Debt

-Western Washington University ranked #11 on this year’s Most Popular Bachelor’s Degree Trade Schools in Washington list.
+Western Washington University came in at #11 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Washington ranking.
 Located in Bellingham, Washington, the fairly large public school awarded 3,467 diplomas to qualifed bachelor’s degree students in 2021-2022.

 Full-time students from Washington pay an average of $8,967 in tuition and fees if they choose to attend WWU.
-Out-of-state students pay an average of $26,873.
+If you are from out of state, expect to pay an average of $26,873.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $18,507 in student loans.
 Around 60% of those degree recipients were women.

 #12